 In this article, we will explore the Canadian-style resume in detail, highlight some key differences between a resume and a curriculum vitae (CV), and help you identify which resume format might be best suited to your career goal.
-We will also go over some useful tips and provide ready-to-use downloadable templates to ensure you stand out from the competition and get noticed by employers, hiring managers, and recruiters.
+We will also go over some useful tips to ensure you stand out from the competition and get noticed by employers, hiring managers, and recruiters.

 What is the difference between a resume and a curriculum vitae (CV)?

 Often, there are two ways job seekers can showcase their professional experience to an employer: by using a resume or a CV.
 In Canada, employers prefer a resume.
 A CV is mainly used only for academic applications such as academic jobs, grants, research fellowships, etc.

 To provide more clarity, here are some key differences between a resume and a CV:

 |Length||Very brief – about one or two pages long.||Usually, two pages or longer; no maximum limit on pages.|

 |Content||Includes a summary of work experience, education, and skills relevant to the role.||It is very detailed and includes work experience, education, skills, publications, awards, honours, research, affiliations, etc. over the entire course of your career.|

 |Purpose||Job applications.||Academic applications.|